getcommitapp/commit/docs/software-requirements-specification.md

 ## Goal Creation

-- Required fields: title/name, description, goal type (wake-up/location/time/duration/combined), start date, and due date or schedule/recurrence.
+- Required fields: name, goal type, start date, and due date or recurrence.
 - Recurrence: select days of the week with an end date.
-- Verification window: allowed; default ±10 minutes around the scheduled time (configurable per goal).
+- Verification window: allowed; $N$ minutes around the scheduled time (configurable per goal).
 - Location goals: geofence with default and maximum radius (meters) and a must-stay duration.